jordond/kmpalette/MIGRATION.md

 ### Removed: `extensions-bytearray`

-The `extensions-bytearray` module has been removed entirely.
+The `extensions-bytearray` module has been removed.
+ByteArray support is now built into the `core` module.

 **Before (3.x):**